Piscataway Indian Nation and Tayac Territory: Piscataway revival

 Chief Turkey Tayac was a prominent figure in the early and mid-twentieth century cultural revitalization movements.
 He influenced the Piscataway, but also other remnant southeastern American Indian communities, such as the Lumbee of North Carolina, and the Nanticoke, and Powhatan of Virginia and Maryland.
 With a third-grade formal education, Chief Turkey Tayac began the process of cultural revitalization and self-determination.
 He emphasized a movement based on American Indians choosing self-identification, during an era when the United States Indian Reorganization Act required individuals to prove blood quantum to claim their ancestry.

-Today, the Piscataway Indian Nation is an emergent sovereign indigenous presence in its Chesapeake homeland.
+Today, the Piscataway Indian Nation is an emergent Indigenous presence in its Chesapeake homeland.
 The Piscataway Indian tribal nation is enjoying a renaissance.

 The Piscataway Indian Nation members are among the 25,000 self-identified Native Americans in Maryland.